Executive coaching: Supporting middle and senior managers to lead more effectively

 Scalability

-The impact of coaching is sometimes difficult to quantify.
-It is important to have measurable KPIs among the objectives, such as employee satisfaction or reduction in turnover.
+A the effects of coaching sometimes difficult to quantify.
+It is important to include measurable KPIs such as employee satisfaction or reduction in turnover among the targets.

 The executive coaching fee